tasket/wyng-backup/README.md

---tar-bypass           | Use direct access for file:/ archives (send) --passcmd=_'command'_  | Read passphrase from output of a wallet/auth app --upgrade-format       | Upgrade older Wyng archive to current format. (arch-check) --remap                | Remap volume to current archive during `send` or `diff`.
+--tar-bypass           | Use direct access for file:/ archives (send) --passcmd=_'command'_  | Read passphrase from output of a wallet/auth app --upgrade-format       | Upgrade older Wyng archive to current format. (arch-check) --dry-run              | Make `send` session a dry run, see estimate of changed data.
+--remap                | Remap volume to current archive during `send` or `diff`.
 --json                 | Output volume: session info in json format (list).
 --force                | Not used with most commands.